 Drug Free Campus

-This publication is distributed by the Dean of Students Office and the Office of Human Resources in accordance with the requirements of the Drug Free Schools and Campuses Act of 1989 and the Campus Security Act of 1990.
+This publication is distributed by the Dean of Students Office and Human Resources in accordance with the requirements of the Drug Free Schools and Campuses Act of 1989 and the Campus Security Act of 1990.

 Standards of Conduct

 The University will take disciplinary action for violation of its standards of conduct regarding alcohol and other drugs.
 For students, the process is delineated in the current edition of the Student Handbook under “Rights and Responsibilities.”
-For employees, the process is provided in UWF Employee Handbook.
+For employees, the process is provided in the UWF Employee HR Policies.

 Sanctions imposed upon students may range from oral and written warnings to restriction, probation, counseling, suspension or expulsion from the University.
 Employee sanctions may range from oral and/or written reprimands, mandatory participation in an Employee Assistance Program and/or termination of employment.